scottwestover/scottwestover.dev/hugo-site/content/post/2023/01/build-a-connect-four-library-in-typescript-part-1/index.md

 ]
 desc: Learn to create a reusable Connect Four library in TypeScript!
 This reusable library can be used to build any number of implementations of a Connect Four game - both for the web and CLI.
 draft: false
-thumbnail: "/post/2023/01/build-a-connect-four-library-in-typescript-part-1/images/build-a-connect-four-library-in-typescript-thumbnail.png"
+thumbnail: "/post/2023/01/build-a-connect-four-library-in-typescript-part-1/images/build-a-connect-four-library-in-typescript-part-1-thumbnail.png"
+toc: true
 ---

 In this series, we will go over how to create a reusable TypeScript class that can be used to build the game Connect Four, and in future series we will see how we can use this library to create implementations of the Connect Four game for the CLI and the web.

-We will not be going over the basics of TypeScript, however you should be able to follow along if you are not familiar with TypeScript.
+In part 1 of this series, we are going to review the rules and game play of the game Connect Four and we will start to build out the initial `ConnectFour` class by adding the properties and methods that will be needed.

 In order to follow along with this series, you will need the following:

 * Access to a development environment that has [Node.js 16](https://nodejs.org/en/) installed.
 * A code editor of your choice: Sublime, VSCode, Notepad, etc.
 * Some familiarity with JavaScript.
 We will not be going over the basics of JavaScript in this series, but you should be able to still follow along.

+We will not be going over the basics of TypeScript, however you should be able to follow along if you are not familiar with TypeScript.

 ## Series Code